Email FacebookTwitterMenu burgerClose thin

 In contrast, RSUs provide a more stable form of equity compensation.
 Their value does not depend on the stock price at the time of exercise or sale, making them appealing to employees who prefer predictable income and are less comfortable with market risks.

 It’s also important to consider the company’s potential future performance.
 Stock options only have value if the stock’s market price exceeds the grant price during the vesting period.
 Otherwise, you could end up paying more for shares than their market value.
-RSUs, by comparison, represent a net gain, as there’s no upfront cost to acquire the shares — though taxes may be due on the vested shares’ value.

-For these reasons, companies often grant fewer RSUs compared to stock options.
 When deciding which is better for your investment strategy, consider your risk tolerance and financial goals.
 Stock options can be a worthwhile addition to your investment portfolio if you’re confident in the company’s growth and are willing to accept the associated risks.
 If you prioritize stability, RSUs may be the better choice.

 Taxation for Stock Options vs. RSUs

-Taxes are an important factor to consider.
-Only income taxes apply to RSUs when they’re sold immediately after vesting.
-This means that you won’t have to pay a capital gains tax at that moment.
-However, if you sell the shares at a later date, any appreciation over the share market price on the vesting date will get taxed as a capital gain.
+Only income taxes apply when you sell RSUs immediately after vesting.
+This means no capital gains tax is due.
+However, if you sell the shares later, any appreciation over the share market price on the vesting date will be taxed as a capital gain.

 Bottom Line